Azure/autorest.az/README.md

 # Advanced Features

-In this section, we will introduce the advanced features we support and how end users can use them when generating Azure CLI code.
+In this section, we will introduce the advanced features and how end users can leverage those features to generate Azure CLI code.

 Autorest.az is using directive for customization:
 1. the autorest directive.
 For example: